Nisville, the Jazzfestival in Serbia

 • A good alternative is a bus.
 In three hours, you reach Niš from Belgrade this way.

-• Kosovo Since Kosovo is not recognized by Serbia, it is impossible to enter the country via Kosovo.
+• Serbia does not recognize Kosovo.
+Therefore it is impossible to enter the country via Kosovo.

 • To travel from Sofia to Nis, click here to find out about options.